Pac-12 Women’s Gymnastics Championships: Utah Utes Seek To Defend Title

 “We are so ready,” she told the newspaper.
 “There is something different about this team.
 We have this edge, and I know we aren’t quite done yet.
 A lot came together for us against Georgia.
 We hit 24 for 24 and got the big scores, so I know we are ready.”

-Utah probably requires a similar display like its one 0pposite Georgia to take the championship again.
+Utah probably requires a similar display to when they were opposite Georgia to take the championship again.
 Similar to the Utes, the Bruins completed the regular season with top outings, putting out 198-plus performances in two of its final four performances.
-They posted a 198.275 to conclude the regular season, the Tribune reported.
+They posted a 198.275 to conclude the regular season.

-Additionally, Washington and Cal also have gotten better and are perhaps darkhorse contenders, according to the Tribune.
+Additionally, Washington and Cal also have gotten better and are perhaps dark horse contenders, according to the Tribune.

 “Everyone brings it to this meet, that is what is so cool,” Lee told the newspaper.
 “You never want to underestimate a team.”

-Utah coach Megan Marsden remarked she is glad to see the direction of her squad is heading into the playoff in more ways than one, the Tribune reported.
+Utah coach Megan Marsden remarked she is glad to see that the direction of her squad is heading into the playoff in more ways than one.

 “They’ve put in a lot of hard work and we have several people stepping up, and that is exciting,” she told the newspaper.
 “There is a lot of confidence in this team.
 They’ve been waiting since nationals last year to get ready for the postseason, and here it is.
 I’m excited to see what they can do.”